keyboardio/schematics/design_changes.md

 - [ ] We MUST correct the design of the keystems to seat into Matias ALPS switches comfortably and securely without being so tight that we can crack keyswitches.
 The correct answer may be a nice gentle draft angle. (keycaps)

 - [x] We MUST increase the draft angle on the keycaps to add space between keytops.
 This should reduce typographical errors and make it easier for users to get acclimated to the keyboard. (keycaps)

+- [ ] We SHOULD make the palm key on the wooden enclosure back-to-front symmetrical so that users could reverse the sculpted keycap to change the placement of the 'bump' on the keycap to better fit their hand sizes (keycaps)

 - [ ] We MAY reshape the thumb keycaps, making them convex, rather than concave.
 This will make it more comfortable to strike the new, rnarrower thumb keys.